 Aboriginal land is susceptible to illegal dumping of asbestos because it is often located in remote areas or under developed urban parcels of land.

-The Heads of Asbestos Coordination Authorities has been working closely with the NSW Aboriginal Land Council, NSW Aboriginal Housing Office, Local Aboriginal Land Councils and Aboriginal Housing Providers to understand the asbestos issues affecting Aboriginal communities.
+The Asbestos in Aboriginal Communities Project developed a range of resources including a Checklist, Flyer and Poster to help reduce asbestos exposure and illegal dumping.
+These materials were developed by the Heads of Asbestos Coordination Authorities in consultation with NSW Aboriginal Land Council, NSW Aboriginal Housing Office, Local Aboriginal Land Councils and Aboriginal Housing Providers to understand the asbestos issues affecting Aboriginal communities.

 Share this information on: